jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

                 updateEntityValues.rex -y 2022 -v "5.0 -> 5.1" -e "2022.12.25" -r 99999  ..
                 updateEntityValues.rex ..

+- bldoc_orx:

+        - contains the tools to build the ooRexx documentation; copy the contents of this folder to a folder to be used for building the documents and run setup.rex to complete the installation.

 - bldoc_win:

         - contains the tools to build the ooRexx documentation on Windows; copy the contents of this folder to a folder to be used for building the documents and run setup.rex to complete the installation.

-- oorexxdocs-macOS.zip
+- oorexxdocs_macOS

-        - contains the tools to build the ooRexx documentation on macOS; unzip and copy the contents of this folder to a folder to be used for building the documents and follow the instructions in WhatIsHere.txt.
+        - contains the tools to build the ooRexx documentation on macOS; Copy the contents of this folder to a folder to be used for building the documents and follow the instructions in WhatIsHere.txt.
 For a better understanding of the build process reference is made to the read1st.txt in the Windows build tools
-- oorexxdocs-Ubuntu.zip

-        - contains the tools to build the ooRexx documentation on macOS; unzip and copy the contents of this folder to a folder to be used for building the documents and follow the instructions in WhatIsHere.txt.
-For a better understanding of the build process reference is made to the read1st.txt in the Windows build tools

-          Note: the tools for Linux are relying on an internet connection and are considerably slower than on macOS or Windows.
-Proposals for amendments are welcome.

-- JenkinsDocBuildTools.zip
+- oorexxdocs_Jenkins

         - contains an additional script to build the ooRexx documentation on a macOS Jenkins agent; Start by unzipping oorexxdocs_macOS and make